|

 allies marching to Vercingetorix's rescue.

-And so he'd fallen asleep again, with his eyes open, a tactic you
+again, with his eyes open, a tactic you

 had to learn in Sister Mary Agnes's class if you wanted to see your